GSA/fpki-guides/_announcements/01_apple_common_removal.md

 ### macOS
 The following guidance can be used to redistribute COMMON into the macOS Trust Store.

-*Note:* In all instances below, replace {DOWNLOAD_LOCATION} with your preferred file download location.
+*Note:* In all instances below, replace {DOWNLOAD_LOCATION} with your preferred file download location (e.g., /Users/Sam Jackson/Downloads).

 #### Using Terminal (Command Line Based Instructions)
 1. Open Terminal.
 - Click the *Spotlight* icon.
 It's the magnifying glass in the upper-right corner of the screen.
 - Start typing `terminal` in the search field.
 Do so until the Terminal icon appears.
+It is a black icon with a white "greater than" and underscore symbol (e.g., ">_") in the top left corner.
 - Double-click the *Terminal* icon.
 A terminal window will open.

 2. Download a copy of the Federal Common Policy CA by entering the following command.